 - Toothsome Chocolate Emporium & Savory Feast Kitchen

 - Voodoo Doughnut (mobile ordering available)

 - Universal Studios Store and select merchandise carts

 - CityWalk's Rising Star

 - Hollywood Drive-In Golf

 We hope this gives you an idea of what to expect during the Universal Orlando reopening so you can best prepare your next trip.
-Keep in mind that health and safety procedures may differ from park to park (visiting Walt Disney World, SeaWorld Orlando or LEGOLAND Florida too?) and are subject to change.
+Keep in mind that health and safety procedures may differ from park to park (here are guides to visiting Walt Disney World, SeaWorld Orlando and LEGOLAND Florida) and are subject to change.
 While we frogs cannot wait to hop back to the parks, we understand it’s important to be safe in doing so — and that the comfort level is different for every family.
 Be sure to check back later, as we will update this post as new information becomes available.

 Related: Heading to Universal Orlando During a Peak Time?
 Here's What You Should Know